541.527.1800

 What does gum healing look like for 3TBA compared to conventional surgical extraction?

-Based upon extensive, multiple 3TBA animal trials there is a small puncture made with no significant bleeding or gum tissue damage.
-As a result, there is no evidence of the 3TBA procedure several days later.
-In sharp contrast, conventional surgical extraction is highly invasive, creates a significant hole in the bone that is exposed to the oral cavity and results in extensive gum tissue damage that generally requires 4 to 6 weeks to heal.
-However, if extensive bone removal was additionally required to complete the surgical extraction, then full healing can take up to 6 months at each extraction site.
+In contrast, conventional surgical extraction is highly invasive.
+It creates a significant hole in the bone that is exposed to the oral cavity, resulting in extensive gum tissue damage and the need for stitches.
+Healing generally takes 4–6 weeks.
+If extensive bone removal is required to complete the surgical extraction, full healing can take up to 6 months at each extraction site.

-What is the normal age when wisdom tooth buds are first identified for 3TBA treatment?
+What is the age when wisdom tooth buds are first identified for 3TBA treatment?

 Wisdom tooth (aka 3rd molar) buds are the only tooth buds that start formation after birth.
-Tooth bud formation generally starts as early as age 4 or 5 and can be first identified between the ages of 6 to 12.
+Tooth bud formation generally starts as early as age 4 or 5 and can be first identified between the ages of 6–12.
 The natural absence of wisdom tooth buds cannot be ruled out until age 14.

 What screening is required for 3TBA?

-It is normal for dentists to begin screening adolescents around age 14 for wisdom teeth development and make a preliminary determination as to whether or not these teeth have the potential to erupt normally.
+It is normal for dentists to begin screening adolescents around age 14 for wisdom teeth development and to make a preliminary determination as to whether these teeth have the potential to erupt normally.
 In contrast, screening for 3TBA will require dentists to begin looking for wisdom tooth bud formation starting at age 6.
-There are new screening technologies, such as x-ray-free ultra-sound imaging technology for dental use and ultra-low-dose x-rays, that will make routine screening for 3rd molar tooth buds safe for children.
+There are new screening technologies, such as x-ray-free, ultra-sound imaging for dental use and ultra-low-dose x-rays, that will make routine screening for 3rd molar tooth buds safe for children.

 Why is it so common for dentists to recommend removal of wisdom teeth in adolescents?